 registered and provisioned with a unique

-production key based on your miner registration
+production key based on your contributor registration

 number.
 Once your first data is approved as